-The valley consists of floodplain forests and marshes, wet meadows, trout streams, fens and lakes.
+Natural resource features within the Minnesota River Valley consists of floodplain forests and marshes, wet meadows, trout streams, fens and lakes.
 Most of the wetlands are dependent on the river and by the spring-fed streams draining from the base of the bluffs.
 These features attract thousands of song birds and waterfowl each year making this area well known for bird watching and waterfowl hunting.
 The river and trout streams also make the area well known for fishing opportunities.

-Cultural Resources
+Historic Properties and Cultural Resources